 We are here for you.Get Help Now

-Every person who knows someone with an addiction has to choose whether to help the person or to distance themselves from the person.
+Every person who loves someone with an addiction has to choose whether to help the person or to distance themselves from the person.
 Distancing yourself can seem selfish, but you have to look out for your own well-being before you can help someone else.

 People who are close to high-functioning alcoholics need to avoid becoming codependent.
 That means they need to avoid enabling and make sure they don’t become emotionally dependent on helping their loved one.